erddasem/Here2OSM/README.md

 mvn clean install
 ```
 5. Run the program.
 The requested bounding must be specified as WGS84 coordinates.

+### Databse tables
+***
+The database sould contain the following tables before running the programm:
++ **form_of_way** : physical characteristics of a street.
+For more informationn check [TomTom OpenLR White Paper](https://www.openlr-association.com/fileadmin/user_upload/openlr-whitepaper_v1.5.pdf).
++ **functional_road_class**: indicates the importance of the road in the network.
+For more informationn check [TomTom OpenLR White Paper](https://www.openlr-association.com/fileadmin/user_upload/openlr-whitepaper_v1.5.pdf).
++ + **kanten**: lines in the road network.
++ + **knoten**: nodes in the road network.
++ **metadata**: metainformation for the map, map owner, map name and bounding box information.

+After running the programm the following tables should be added to the databse:
++ **affected** : contains all lines affected by a incident
++ **incidents** : Contains all incidents received from the Traffic API with their ID, type, status, start date, end date, criticaliy, OpenLR code, short description, detailed description, road closure, positive offset, negative offset and creation date.
+If a incident couldn't be mapped the offsets are set to -1, if the OpenLR code is not valid they are set to -100.
++ **kanten_incidents**: key table

 ### FAQs
 ***
 1. **Is there a database example?**